 Let her tell you if she doesn’t want to be bothered.
 Find out if she’s your type or if she has a boyfriend.

 Discover if you have nothing to talk about.
 See if she really wouldn’t be interested.

 You’ll be surprised at how often you’re wrong and every time you disprove your mental bullshit, you’ll strip away those limiting beliefs.

 Finally, ask questions you genuinely care about.
 Stop talking about stuff that you have no interest in.
 Too often men are afraid to push buttons and dig deep, but that’s where true connections are formed.

 What do you value in a woman?
 What do you want to know?
 What would make you more attracted to her?

 And if sex is important to you (which it almost always is), you can’t be afraid to broach the subject and express yourself.

 Bury who you are or what you want and you’ll never get the relationships you desire.

 Your best is going to change from moment to moment; it will be different when you are healthy as opposed to sick.
 Under any circumstance, simply do your best, and you will avoid self-judgment, self-abuse, and regret.

 If you enjoyed this, I highly recommend you pick up The Four Agreements as well as Don Miguel’s other books, The Mastery of Love and Voice of Knowledge.
-They are about forming healthy relationships and defeating inner voices that cause suffering and anxiety, respectively.
-On Amazon, there is a boxed set deal of all three.
+They’re about forming healthy relationships and defeating inner voices that cause suffering and anxiety.
+There’s also a boxed set of all three.